2019–20 Swedish Basketball League: Competition format

 The participating teams first play a conventional round-robin schedule with every team playing each opponent four times for a total of 36 games.
 The top eight teams qualified for the championship playoffs.

 Due to the coronavirus pandemic, the competition was suspended from 12 March until 30 April 2020 and playoffs were eliminated.
 Finally, one day later, the league was terminated and leader Borås was declared as league champion.

 Teams

-Djurgårdens promoted as champion of the Superettan and replaced Uppsala, last qualified in the previous season and relegated.
+Djurgården promoted as champion of the Superettan and replaced Uppsala, last qualified in the previous season and relegated.